A Complete Review of Robert Zemeckis' work

 My two cents:

-Personally, I think it was not as good as ‘Beowulf’ which was easily the best of the motion-capture features he has directed but it still managed to be better than the creepy ‘The Polar Express’, and I honestly rather enjoyed this feature.
-Indeed, the animation was quite awesome (thank God, we didn’t see it in 3D which wasn’t yet compulsory at the time...), it looked really good to me and even the story was pretty entertaining.
-Jim Carrey also seemed to have fun with Ebenezer Scrooge.
-Basically, the only real issue I had was the fact that Zemeckis chose not only again another story based on Christmas but also one very old tale with had been told already in so many different versions.
-Personally, I’m not a huge fan of this classic story and since it was really faithful, there weren’t much surprises during the whole thing.
+Eventually, from the 3 motion-capture features he had delivered, this one was not as good as âBeowulfâ was (it was easily the best of the bunch in my opinion) but it still managed to be better than the creepy âThe Polar Expressâ.
+Anyway, I rather enjoyed this feature after all.
+Indeed, the animation was quite awesome at the time but, more than 10 years later, it did look terribly dated though.
+Apparently, I didnât see it in 3D when it was released and, when I was re-watching it, I actually wished I did because the whole movie was obviously shot to be seen this way.
+Concerning the story, it is a classic and it was fairly entertaining but, to be honest, not really much more than that though.
+Jim Carrey also seemed to have a blast playing Ebenezer Scrooge.
+Basically, the only real issue I had was the fact that Zemeckis chose not only again another story based on Christmas but also one very old tale which had been told already in so many different versions and, personally, Iâm not a huge fan of this classic story.
 Anyway, since it was already his 3rd underperforming effort using this technology, Robert Zemeckis seems to have dropped this genre (at least for now).
-Even though it was nothing really amazing, this movie was still pretty impressive visually speaking.

 My rating: 07/10